colibri-software/locomotive_plugins/README.md

-To install the plugin in LocomotiveCMS, simply [create a LocomotiveCMS app](http://doc.locomotivecms.com/installation/getting_started) and add your plugin gem to the app's Gemfile.
+To install the plugin in LocomotiveCMS, simply [create a LocomotiveCMS app](http://doc.locomotivecms.com/installation/getting_started) and add your plugin gem to the app's Gemfile in the `locomotive_plugins` group:

-### Configuration

-After installing the locomotive\_plugins gem, run `rails generate locomotive_plugins:config` to generate the configuration file.
-See the generated file for a discussion of the various configuration options.
+    group(:locomotive_plugins) do
+      gem 'my_plugin'
+      gem 'another_plugin'
+    end

 ## Usage